Skip to main content

 Before the design system, each squad built components independently.
 The same button existed in six versions.
 Designers recreated things that already existed.
 Engineers were never sure which version was correct.
 Every handoff reopened the same debates.

-We built the system in parallel with the redesign — not before it, not after it, but alongside it.
-Every screen we designed either used an existing component or created a new canonical one.
-Documentation lived in ZeroHeight, making it directly usable by engineering without translation.
+We built the system in parallel with the redesign, not before or after it, but alongside it.
+Every screen either used an existing component or created a new canonical one.
+Documentation lived in ZeroHeight, directly usable by engineering without translation.

 01